waymarkedtrails/waymarked-trails-site/django/helppages/skating_about.en.rst

 .. subpage:: rendering Rendering OSM Data

-Cycling routes in OSM should be entered as relations.
-How this works is described in detail on the `Cycle Routes`_ tagging page in the OSM wiki.
+Skating routes in OSM should be entered as relations.
+For the tagging understood by this map, have a look at the wiki page about `Swiss Inline Skating Routes`_ .
 This map shows all relations that have at least the following tags:

 ::